Home » National Parks » Rocky Mountain National Park » Epic Drive on the Amazing Trail Ridge Road in Rocky Mountain National Park

 The falls are a refreshing reprieve on a hot summer day.
 You can scramble down the trail that parallels the gorge for better photos.
 If you continue on the trail past the falls, it rewards you with beautiful streams.
 A gorgeous meadow with a meandering stream flowing through it and tall mountains in the background.
 The trailhead map showed further down the path is Spirit Lake.
 I wish we had time to continue, however, we still have a long drive today.
 Our next destination is Red Cliffs Lodge in Moab.

-Welcome Sign Grand Lake-Drive on the Amazing Trail Ridge Road
+Welcome Sign Grand Lake just one of the stops on the drive on the amazing Trail Ridge Road

 Grand Lake Sign Credit: Billy Hathorn CC BY-SA 3.0